Editor’s Note: Originally published on Feb. 5, 2019. Last updated on Dec. 5, 2022.

 In Oct.
 2018, Amazon launched a page called Our Brands.
-It was an open invitation to brand owners and manufacturers to sell exclusively through them.
+It was an open invitation for manufacturers and brand owners to sell exclusively through Amazon, as CNBC explained.
 The goal?
-Ramp up their This is what you call products manufactu… More business and diversify their offering.
+Ramp up the This is what you call products manufactu… More business and diversify the offering.

 But this new focus on Our Brands was seen as pushy.
-And when Amazon started piggybacking on seller listings, it didn’t go down well with merchants who sell on Amazon.com.
+And when Amazon started tagging on seller listings, it didn’t go down well with merchants who sell on Amazon US.
 They were worried it would bite into their profits, despite industry experts claiming it was ‘fair game’.

-Then came the Top Rated from Our Brands slider.
-It was everywhere.
-What started as a gentle nudge in the apparel category in Apr.
-2018 developed into a serious own label marketing push.
-The slider is shown above organically-ranked Amazon search results.
+Then came recommendations like Top Rated from Our Brands.
+This slider was shown on all pages above organic Amazon search results.
+So, what started as a gentle nudge in the apparel category quickly developed into a serious own-label marketing push, The Markup claimed.

-For professional sellers, this change is unnerving.
-Their Amazon subscriptions include access to the market.
-But nobody ever said they’d compete against Amazon’s brands.
-Or what categories and selling requirements apply to these brands.
+For professional sellers, this change was unnerving.
+After all, Amazon subscriptions include access to the market.
+But nobody ever said they’d be competing against Amazon’s own brands.
+Or that there would be any category restrictions or selling requirements.

 Signing Up for the Amazon Accelerator Program